GithubSherlock/Self-learning/Digitale Bildverarbeitung (LUH)/Bildverarbeitung/3_Bildbearebitung.md

 Aufgaben:

-- Replaces each pixel with an average of its neighborhood
+- Replaces each pixel with an average of its neighbourhood
 - Achieve smoothing effect (remove sharp features)

 **Sharpening filter (Schärfungseffekt)**